HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-3 Electrical math.md

 ![Illustration of a boy shrugging with a questioning look on his face, a question mark hovers above](../../../images/illus/boyquestion.svg)
 {.img-pgcap .float-right}

-You might be wondering, *"Why should I care about all this?"* Well, whenever you work with electronics, you will use these laws all the time.
+Whenever you work with electronics, you'll use these laws all the time.
 Whether you're **figuring out how much power your transmitter is using**, **picking the right resistor for a circuit**, or **troubleshooting why something isn't working**, Ohm's Law and the Power Law are your best friends.

 - **Voltage Drop**: Remember voltage drop from Section 1.2?
-Ohm's Law gives us the formula: $\text{Voltage Drop} = I \times R$.
-This explains why higher voltage systems (like 24V vs 12V) experience less impact from the same drop - the percentage of lost voltage is smaller.
-This is also why mobile installations use thick, short power cables - to minimize R and therefore minimize the drop.
+Ohm's Law gives us the formula directly: $\text{Voltage Drop} = I \times R$.
+This is why mobile installations use thick, short power cables — larger-gauge wire has lower R, and shorter cables mean less total resistance, which minimizes the drop.
+It's also why power distribution systems use high voltages: for the same power delivered ($P = I \times E$), a higher voltage means less current, and less current through the same wire means less voltage drop and less power wasted as heat.
 - **Power Rating**: Every electrical component has a limit on how much power it can handle before it overheats. **The Power Law** helps you make sure your components stay within safe limits.
 - **Efficiency**: When setting up **power systems and antennas**, understanding **how voltage, current, and power interact** helps you design more efficient systems.

-The more you **practice using these**, the easier they become.
-Soon enough, you'll be solving electrical problems on the fly!

 ---